wojciech-graj/cydoomgeneric/README.md

 Ensure that the libreoffice SDK (`libreoffice-dev` on Debian) is installed, and that you're using the system python installation instead of a virtual environment.

-The `scale` variable can be adjusted in the range `[0,5]` to change the display size, idealy either 1 or 2.
+The `SCALE` variable in `democalc.py` can be adjusted in the range `[0,5]` to change the display size, idealy either 1 or 2.
 Lower scales will exponentially increase the setup time required prior to starting the game.
 Expect to wait a few minutes.

 Sometimes the window will be tiny, so maximize it if neccessary.
 Also, you may experience unexpected issues while attempting to run this demo, and there's not much I can do because the UNO API has virtually no documentation and the code here has been pieced together from 10 year old forum posts for the Java or C++ version of the API.